SumoLogic/sumologic-documentation/docs/cse/automation-service/automation-service-bridge.md

    * `1SOAR_TOKEN1`
 1. To determine which is the correct SOAR_URL, see [Sumo Logic Endpoints by Deployment and Firewall Security](/docs/api/getting-started#sumo-logic-endpoints-by-deployment-and-firewall-security) and get the URL under the **API Endpoint** column.
 For example: `https://api.eu.sumologic.com/api/`

-And you can set this optional parameter (do not include spaces): `ALIAS`
+And you can set this optional parameter (do not include spaces & less than 20 characters): `ALIAS`

 An example of a configuration file would be:
 ```